Water rides, free shows, museum exhibits and more summer fun for families on Long Island

 Lace up your roller skates and head to United Skates of America in Seaford for a fun night out with your family.
-Kicking off Tuesday, June 30 and every Tuesday throughout the summer from 6:30 to 9:30 p.m., families can enjoy $1 admission, $5 roller skate or rollerblade rentals.
+Kicking off Tuesday, June 28 and every Tuesday throughout the summer from 6:30-9:30 p.m., families can enjoy $1 admission and $5 roller skate or rollerblade rentals.

 Fire Island's Sunken Forest

 Explore the Sunken Forest.
-Kids will love riding the ferry from Sayville over to Sailor's Haven to explore Fire Island?s Sunken Forest.
-The beach has lifeguards, a snack bar and public restrooms ($12 round-trip adults, $7 ages 2-10; 631-589-0810 for Sayville ferry; nps.gov/fiis/planyourvisit/sunken-forest.htm)
+Kids will love riding the ferry from Sayville over to Sailor's Haven to explore Fire Island's Sunken Forest.
+The beach has lifeguards, a snack bar and public restrooms ($13 round-trip adults, $7.50 ages 2-10; 631-589-0810 for Sayville ferry; nps.gov/fiis/planyourvisit/sunken-forest.htm)